cds-snc/accessibility-handbook/_pages/en/about/about-us.md

 trans_url: "/fr-needed/"
 ---

-Design research is foundational to creating products, services, and systems that respond to human needs.
+Accessiblity is the foundation to creating inclusive products, services, and systems that respond to human needs.

 ### Who we are